Out of the past

 ‘Yes, our record said you were not there for Miles, you were in Edinburgh.’

 ‘That’s a lie!’ hissed Laura.
 She was very much there.’

-‘A lie!’ cried Mandy.
+‘A lie?!’ cried Mandy.
 ‘Ha!
 She’s the one lying through her teeth – she’s protecting someone.’

-‘Yes, neither of you will name anyone, you just assert something is so or not so.
+‘Yes, neither of you will name anyone, you just assert something is or is not so.
 But we know Ms Sobel was in that helicopter because we found the helicopter and forensic matched the jumpsuit.’